New York's radical female and non-binary skateboarders -- in photos

 Bermúdez, who moved to New York to study at the International Center of Photography, began attending meet-ups organized by two groups: GRLSWIRL, a skate community that began in Venice Beach, California, and Quell, a female-founded media, magazine and podcast brand aiming to "increase visibility for nontraditional skateboarders."
 These groups both formed with the intention of providing a safe space for women and gender-nonconfirming riders in a sport that is still dominated by men.
 Bermúdez was quickly pulled into their orbit.

-"I couldn't stop (shooting)," Bermúdez said.
+"I couldn't stop (photographing)," Bermúdez said.
 "I followed my intuition, and I started going four times a week."

 1/7